frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ####### Naïve Solution

-This solution is considered _naïve_ because it doesn't take advantage of any precomputation or optimization techniques such as the _Prefix Sum Array_.
+This solution is considered naïve because it doesn't take advantage of any precomputation or optimization techniques such as the Prefix Sum Array.
 Instead, it recalculates the sum of elements to the left and right of each plate using two separate loops for every plate.
 This leads to a time complexity of $O(n^2)$, as for each plate, the entire array is traversed twice — once for the left sum and once for the right sum.

-A developer who writes this kind of code typically has a basic understanding of problem-solving but might not be familiar with more advanced algorithms or computational complexity analysis.
+_A developer who writes this kind of code typically has a basic understanding of problem-solving but might not be familiar with more advanced algorithms or computational complexity analysis_.
 They often rely on straightforward, brute-force approaches, focusing on getting a working solution without considering performance for large datasets.
 While this approach works for small inputs, it quickly becomes inefficient for larger ones due to its quadratic complexity.

-The following is a Python pseudocode version of the _naïve_ C++ solution, using the same variables and logic:
+The following is a Python pseudocode version of the naïve C++ solution, using the same variables and logic:

 ```python
 def find_magic_plate_naive(plates):